Board of Commissioners

 He enjoys hunting, collecting rural items of the past, and entertaining in their log cabin.
 He likes to talk with others about early history of the community and the county.
 He and his wife Pam, live in the Fosterville community, have raised two children, and enjoy managing the family farm.
 They are both active members of the Fosterville Church of Christ

-Lynnisse Roehrich-Patrick has been an active Board Advisor to Consolidated Utility District of Rutherford County since February of 2007.
-Ms. Roehrich-Patrick is the executive director of the Tennessee Advisory Commission on Intergovernmental Relations, a state agency formed in 1978 to serve as a forum for discussion and resolution of intergovernmental problems affecting Tennessee residents.
-Ms. Roehrich-Patrick is one of eight people representing Rutherford County on the board of Cumberland Region Tomorrow, a nonprofit organization that brings people together to address regional challenges and opportunities created by growth and development in Middle Tennessee.
+Lynnisse Roehrich-Patrick became a member of Consolidated Utility District of Rutherford County’s Board of Commissioners in [January 2017?] before which she was an active Board Advisor since February of 2007.
+Ms. Roehrich-Patrick is the former executive director of the Tennessee Advisory Commission on Intergovernmental Relations, a state agency formed in 1978 to serve as a forum for discussion and resolution of intergovernmental problems affecting Tennessee residents.
+Ms. Roehrich-Patrick is a founding member representing Rutherford County on the board of Cumberland Region Tomorrow since 2000.
+CRT is a nonprofit organization that brings people together to address regional challenges and opportunities created by growth and development in Middle Tennessee.

-Ms. Roehrich-Patrick served on the steering committees for Rutherford County’s comprehensive plan and for the City of Murfreesboro’s land use plan for the Blackman community, where she and her husband, Steve Patrick, have lived since 1985.
+Ms. Roehrich-Patrick served on the steering committees for Rutherford County’s 2011 comprehensive plan and its 2017-2018 solid waste study and for the City of Murfreesboro’s land use plan for the Blackman community, where she and her husband, Steve Patrick, have lived since 1985.

 Carter Woodruff became a member of Consolidated Utility District of Rutherford County’s Board of Commissioners in 2005, having previously served for many years as an advisor to the board.
 He graduated from Riverdale High School in 1976 and then graduated from MTSU with a Bachelor of Science degree in Agricultural Business in 1980.